a state or situation in which you are relaxed and do not have any mentally or physically unpleasant feelings

 - Can you identify a few areas of your life that you want to improve?

 In conclusion, the paradox of comfort means something different to each of us.
-The question is, how can you best apply the virtue of welcoming discomfort in your own life?
-Personally, I see opportunity for growth and challenge in little moments.
-I embrace being cold or hot.
-I work out late or early, often outside in the dark.
-I read when I would rather watch television.
-I write when I would rather not.
+The question is, how can you welcome discomfort into your life?
+We need to see the opportunity for growth and challenge in little moments.
+Perhaps it’s a chance to embrace being cold or hot.
+Or an opportunity. to work out late or early.
+Maybe we read when we would rather watch television.
 Each moment offers a chance to step over our smaller self and closer to our more ideal self.

 Have a good week, and FULLY get after it.